jverhoelen/jekyll-now/_posts/2019-03-27-introducing-graphical-gopass-ui.md

 <img class="img-fluid" src="https://github.com/codecentric/gopass-ui/raw/master/docs/gopass-ui-logo.png" alt="Gopass UI logo" style="width: 500px;margin:0 auto;display:block;">

 Gopass UI is available for MacOS, Linux (.rpm, .deb, gentoo) and Windows at the time of writing this blog post.
 It is written in TypeScript and uses Electron, React and Redux.
 So under the hood it is just a web application living inside a Chromium browser that connects to a Node.js backend for its system calls.
 The only pre-requisite before using it is to have Gopass itself installed and configured.
 So get yourself the [latest release and install it](https://github.com/codecentric/gopass-ui/releases/latest).
+We are happy that the maintainers of Gopass even let us mention Gopass UI [in the "Download a GUI" section of their setup docs](https://github.com/gopasspw/gopass/blob/master/docs/setup.md#download-a-gui).

 Please let us know what you think about it.
 Of course you are also invited to contribute to the project with us.